volusion/element/content/references/sdk.md

   .catch(e => [])
 ```

-**TIP:** always use this when [calling third party services](/how-to/data-third-party-services) so that your block behaves consistently when rendered by the server or on the client-side.
+**TIP:** always use this when [calling third-party services](/how-to/data-third-party-services) so that your block behaves consistently when rendered by the server or on the client side.

 ### Store Information

 #### 'storeInformation'

-A property with an object value containing details about the configured store.
+This property has an object value containing details about the configured store.

 #### Usage